deshwalmahesh/NSE-Stock-Scanner/README.md

 # Disclaimer:
 STOCK MARKET IS VERY RISKY UNTIL YOU DO IT PROPERLY.
 PLEASE DO NOT TAKE TRADES JUST BECAUSE THIS TOOL GIVES YOU THE NAME.
 APPLY YOUR OWN LEARNINGS, CREATE YOUR OWN STRATEGY, ASSESS RISK & TRADE THE PLAN.
-No will be held responsible for your losses except you.

 ```diff
 -Trade at you own risk as No one will be held responsible for the losses incurred exept the trader.